 After an abrupt and violent encounter with a French warship inflicts severe damage upon his ship, a captain of the British Royal Navy begins a chase over two oceans to capture or destroy the enemy, though he must weigh his commitment to duty and ferocious pursuit of glory against the safety of his devoted crew, including the ship's thoughtful surgeon, his best friend.

 For England, for home, and for the prize!
 Master and Commander: The Far Side of the World is directed by Peter Weir, it stars Russell Crowe as Jack Aubrey and Paul Bettany as Stephen Maturin.
 It is spliced from various novels in the Aubrey–Maturin series written by Patrick O'Brian.
 The film takes place during 1805, during the Napoleonic Wars and finds Captain Jack Aubrey and the crew of British frigate HMS Surprise ordered to intercept, destroy or take as a prize the French privateer Acheron.
 But the Acheron (The Phantom as the crew of the Surprise call her) is no ordinary ship, and her Captain is smart.
 So Lucky Jack has his work cut out; not only in the pursuit of the Acheron, but in harmonising the crew under his command.
 Especially his loyal and trusting friend Stephen.
-It's pretty evident within the first few minutes of Master & Commander that this is no standard blockbuster naval based war movie.
+It's pretty evident within the first few minutes of Master & Commander that this is no standard blockbusting naval based war movie.
 If you are after, or was expecting, a wave to wave Bruckheimer carnage a-like piece, well you best, or should have, stay(ed) away.
 For this is a Peter Weir movie, in fact this is a Peter Weir "period" movie, where attention to details and character dynamics are the order of the day.
-There's battle action here for sure, beginning and end, and terrific they are too.
-As first cannonballs crack and splinter its targets (note the sound work here), and later as blade meets blade; it's exhilarating stuff alright.
-But this is more interested in palpable tension, both on deck and on the waves.
+There's battle action here for sure, beginning and end, and terrific they are too, as first cannonballs crack and splinter their targets (note the sound work here), and later as blade meets blade - it's exhilarating stuff alright.
+However, this is more interested in palpable tension, both on deck and on the waves.
 Threat is never far away, again, this is is covered by the impending duel with the Acheron and Aubrey's tactical pursuit/escape of her.
-While the crew give us a series of character dramas to involve us in the make up of a man-o-war's personnel.
+As the Aubrey machinations unfurl, the crew give us a series of character dramas to involve us in the make up of a man-o-war's personnel.
 How different classes and males (there's not one female in the film) of all ages have to work together as one efficient unit in order to survive and triumph.
-Except for an interlude spent on the lusciously filmed Galapagos Island (Russell Boyd Best Cinematography Academy Award Winner), the film is set 99% of the time out at sea, on a cramped ship, this tells you that Weir is interested in telling a character driven story, cloaked in realism, above all else.
-The teaming of Weir with the highly rated O'Brian material looked a good one, and to someone like me who has never read an O'Brian novel?
-It is.
-But many of O'Brian's fans have been upset by either the stuff missing in the film, the stuff put in to fully form Weir's vision of the characters, or for Crowe not being Pugwashy enough.
+Except for an interlude spent on the lusciously filmed Galapagos Island (Russell Boyd Best Cinematography Academy Award Winner), the film is set 99% of the time out at sea, on a cramped ship, this tells you that Weir is interested in telling a character driven story, one that is cloaked in realism above all else.
+The teaming of Weir with the highly rated O'Brian material looked a good one, and to someone like me who has never read an O'Brian novel, it is.
+Unsurprisingly many of O'Brian's fans have been upset by either the stuff missing in the film, the stuff put in to fully form Weir's vision of the characters, or for Crowe not being Pugwashy enough.
 These complaints were inevitable since they come with practically every adaptation of novels these days.
-It should be noted, tho, that Weir was very much a fan of O'Brian, and in fact always felt inspired by the tight intricate detail of his writings.
+It should be noted, though, that Weir was very much a fan of O'Brian, and in fact always felt inspired by the tight intricate detail of his writings.
 What of the author himself?
 Well he passed away three years before the film was released, but he had always envisaged Charlton Heston for the role of Aubrey.
-So, who in the modern era comes closest to Heston's physical presence on screen.
-Why Russell Crowe of course.
+So, who in the modern era comes closest to Heston's physical presence on screen, why Russell Crowe of course.
 Who not only brings that to the character, but also depth, because Aubrey comes with many traits.
 Strength, honour, stubbornness, leadership and loyalty are a given for a Captain on the high seas.
-But Aubrey is also vulnerable, self aware, playful, knows his limitations and able to laugh at himself.
-Crowe peels off each layer and delivers a high quality performance; from our first encounter with Crowe as Aubrey, the realism so loved by Weir is given a shot in the arm; and it stays throughout the movie.
-An excellent piece of casting then, as is that of Paul Bettany as ships surgeon, science and nature lover, and best pal of the Captain, Stephen Maturin.
-Bettany & Crowe had formed a friendship on 2001s A Beautiful Mind.
-Where their on screen chemistry lifted an already fine film, to an even better one.
-So it be here too.
-Stephen & Jack's relationship is the core of the piece.
-Two very different men yet as tight as two peas in a pod, with Stephen serving as the code breaker for the audience as sea talk and tactical intrigue weaves in and out of the story.
+Yet Aubrey is also vulnerable, self aware, playful, knows his limitations and is able to laugh at himself.
+Crowe peels off each layer and delivers a high quality performance - from our first encounter with Crowe as Aubrey, the realism so loved by Weir is given a shot in the arm - and it stays throughout the movie.
+So an excellent piece of casting then, as is that of Paul Bettany as ships surgeon, science and nature lover, and best pal of the Captain, Stephen Maturin.
+Bettany and Crowe had formed a friendship on 2001's A Beautiful Mind, where their on screen chemistry lifted an already fine film, to an even better one.
+So it be here also.
+Stephen & Jack's relationship is the core of the piece, two very different men yet as tight as two peas in a pod, with Stephen serving as the code breaker for the audience as sea talk and tactical intrigue weaves in and out of the story.
 It's there where Bettany excels, for he not only has us believing in this warm (platonic) friendship, he's also got us rooting for him since he is in essence the odd man out on this ship.
 Our sympathy is firmly with him, our friendly rebel if you please.
-Of the rest there's note worthy turns from Billy Boyd, James D'Arcy & Edward Woodall, while Lee Ingleby gives a really heartfelt and emotionally engaging turn as Hollom.
-The film is not without flaws, tho.
-The pace of the piece does slip from time to time, while the talky middle section may stretch the patience of some.
-And the film isn't long enough to give the main characters some back story for the audience to work off.
-But it's still a great movie.
-Ripe with intelligence and interesting characterisations: and boasting enough adrenalin, humour and upset to fill out a big budgeted 1950s historical epic.
-Get on board folks, this is quality film making.
+Of the rest there's note worthy turns from Billy Boyd, James D'Arcy & Edward Woodall, while Lee Ingleby gives a really heartfelt and emotionally engaging turn as the haunted Hollom.
+The film is not without flaws, though.
+The pace of the piece does slip from time to time, while the talky middle section may stretch the patience of some, and the film isn't long enough to give the main characters some back story for the audience to work off.
+Yet it's still a terrific movie, ripe with intelligence and interesting characterisations, and boasting enough adrenalin, humour and upset to fill out a big budgeted 1950s historical epic.
+So get on board folks, for this is quality film making and it demands to be seen via the best format available.
 9/10